Didifred/godot-camera-tween/README.md

 Note that the deprecated InterpolatedCamera can be replaced with this add-on using simply the function   ```func follow(target_camera_position : Spatial, duration : float)```

 This repository only contains the add-on.
-See xxx for the demonstration project.
+See https://github.com/Didifred/godot-3d-mannequin/tree/feature/camera-tween-demo for the demonstration project.

 ## Installation